Baker School of Business

 The Baker School of Business currently enrolls over 700 undergraduate and 250 graduate students in bachelor's and master's degree programs.
 It was established in 2002 as The Citadel reorganized its existing departments into the five schools.
-As of January, 2021, the school is located in the college's newest academic building, Bastin Hall.
+As of January, 2021, the school was located in the college's newest academic building, Bastin Hall.

-On February 22, 2017, The Citadel announced that Tommy and Victoria Baker had made a gift to endow business programs, and that the school would be named in their honor.

-The school has been accredited by the Association to Advance Collegiate Schools of Business (AACSB) since 1996, and the MBA program is ranked among the Princeton Review's Top 282 Business Schools.
+The school was renamed in 2017 following a sizeable donation from Tommy and Victoria Baker.
+The school has been accredited by the Association to Advance Collegiate Schools of Business (AACSB) since 1996.

 Departments

 The Baker School of Business is composed of three academic departments: